Table of Contents

 SnapShooter changed their domain name to snapshooter.com 🙂

-SnapShooter is a wonderful service or SaaS rather, from a lovely person named Simon.
-It allows you to backup cloud provider snapshots, files and databases to S3 and S3 supported storage.
+SnapShooter is an excellent service or SaaS from a lovely person named Simon.
+It allows you to backup cloud provider snapshots, files and databases to S3 and S3-supported storage.
 It also has recipes for specific applications such as GridPane or Unifi Controllers.

 - Digital Ocean Space